A HISTORY OF FEATHERSTONE

 The boy considered the ringleader was bound over for two years, three others were bound over for 12 months, and the other cases were dismissed.
 The parents had to pay the costs of 3s 7d each.
 The chairman suggested to the colliery timekeeper, Harold George Harris, the company should ensure the time-office window be made more secure.

-A dinner was held at the Junction Hotel in July to present badges and certificates won by the special constables of whom it was said there were now 106 in Featherstone district, and all had passed in first-aid and gas training.
+A dinner was held at the Junction Hotel in July to present badges and

 Mr W Blacker, assistant chief constable at Wakefield, presided and said he began his police career in Featherstone 35 years ago.
 He congratulated the section on their 100% efficiency, proved in the examinations, and on their smart work in the Duke of Kent's visit and the ARP demonstration.